mohamedELBAHA/mair.community/articles/9-tips-for-student/index.md

 - 🔗 [Meetup](https://www.meetup.com): Explore meetups an events near you.
 - 🔗 [Mrrakc Maps](https://maps.mrrakc.com/): A curation of maps for various regions of Morocco.
 - 🔗 [Project Gutenberg](https://www.gutenberg.org/): A huge collection of free books.

+That's it for now.
+Now it's your turn to share your tips and tricks in the comments below.
+Don't forget to share this with your friends.